nsheludkov/rsschool-cv/cv.md

 ### Experience
 * Automation of treasury processes for a large company in the role of a senior developer.
 * Released self service portal "Personal HR Cabinet" for over 4000 users.
-Role in a project - developer.
+Role in a project - senior developer.